awsdocs/amazon-eks-user-guide/doc_source/fargate-logging.md

       curl -o permissions.json https://raw.githubusercontent.com/aws-samples/amazon-eks-fluent-logging-examples/mainline/examples/fargate/amazon-elasticsearch/permissions.json
       ```

       Make sure that OpenSearch Dashboards' access control is configured properly\.
-The `all_access role` in OpenSearch Dashboards needs to have the Fargate pod execution role as well as the IAM role mapped\.
+The `all_access role` in OpenSearch Dashboards needs to have the Fargate pod execution role and the IAM role mapped\.
 The same mapping must be done for the `security_manager` role\.
 You can add the previous mappings by selecting `Menu`, then `Security`, then `Roles`, and then select the respective roles\.
 For more information, see [How do I troubleshoot CloudWatch Logs so that it streams to my Amazon ES domain?](http://aws.amazon.com/tr/premiumsupport/knowledge-center/es-troubleshoot-cloudwatch-logs/)\.

 ------
 #### [ Kinesis Data Firehose ]